 Two years ago, after the loss of my previous dog, I headed out apple picking at The Apple Orchard along Highway 6 near Hamilton, Ontario, Canada.
 I was dog-less then, and it was weird.
 As far as dog-friendly apple picking goes, The Apple Orchard is the place to be – very dog (and family) friendly, so I got my canine fix meeting other pups.

-Not this year.
-This year, I took my two-year-old Springer-cross apple picking at The Apple Orchard.
+But not this year.
+This year in 2022, I took my two-year-old Springer-cross apple picking at The Apple Orchard.
 We actually ended up with some apples and pears, which was challenging because my crazy spaniel was over-stimulated by birds, people, smells, and anything moving around her.

 Apples, Pumpkins, and Dogs